 The occurrences of PCOS are increasing, most likely due to the obesity epidemic we’re facing as a society.
 Stressful lifestyles, and the bombardment of environmental chemicals and toxins are also implicated.
 High-carb diets, blood-sugar imbalances, inadequate exercise and poor sleep habits all lead to hormonal disruption.
 Addressing these issues will decrease the chances of developing PCOS.

-What Are The Symptoms Of PCOS?
+What Are The Symptoms Of Polycystic Ovarian Syndrome?

 It’s common for the signs and symptoms of PCOS to present around puberty when menstruation begins.
 Symptoms may occur later, especially if weight gain has been substantial.
 Some women won’t be diagnosed until they try to get pregnant without success.